gbmhunter/blog/content/electronics/general/circuit-simulation/how-to-use-micro-cap/_index.md

 ### Micro-Cap 12 Locally-Cached Downloads

-In case the download links disappear elsewhere, I have saved the Micro-Cap v12.2.5 files locally for download.
+In case the download links disappear elsewhere, I have saved the Micro-Cap v12.2.5 installer files locally for download.
 All files are in English.
 The links are below:

-* Version: 12.2.0.5
+* Version: `12.2.0.5`
 * Full CD: [mc12cd.zip (58MB)](micro-cap-12-installer/mc12cd.zip)
 * Executable only: [mc12.zip (16MB)](micro-cap-12-installer/mc12.zip)
 * Date: 2021-06-17